-All students who have been approved to conduct Department Honors in the 2021-2022 academic year are eligible to apply for W&M Honors Fellowships.
-Please see the Guidelines and Planning page for Arts & Sciences eligibility rules and check with your Honors advisor, department chair or program director applicable rules.
+All students who have submitted their Application for Admission to conduct Departmental Honors during the current academic year are eligible to apply for W&M Honors Fellowships.
+Please see the Guidelines and Planning page for Arts & Sciences eligibility rules and check with your Honors advisor, department chair or program director for applicable rules.

 How to Apply

 - The first step is to discuss your research project idea with your William & Mary faculty project advisor.
-Make sure they know that they will be writing a letter of recommendation for you, mentoring your research, following your blog, and helping you with your presentation at the Undergraduate Research Symposium.
+Make sure they know that they will be writing a letter of recommendation for you, mentoring your research, and helping you with your presentation at the Honors Symposium in spring.

-The project proposal questions will be answered within the online application via Embark.
+The project proposal questions will be answered within the online application.

 Note: This proposal must be written by the student.
 However, we do encourage project advisors to read it and make constructive comments.

 It's important that you can explain your project to a non-specialist audience in your own words.
 We want to give you a chance to do this in a non-written format.
 Please explain your project succinctly in a short video using your phone.
 Include your research question, why it's important to you and how you plan to answer the question.
 (1 minute video maximum; this isn't supposed to be a professional video, unedited cell phone video quality is fine.)
 Please use this an opportunity to enlighten us more about your project; do not simply read your proposal.